easyCZ/SLIP-A-2015/report/hayden.md

 As seen above, movement is still an issue.
 However, even during movement R and S sections of the ECG trace can be identified.
-While it has not been possible as part of the project, I wonder whether digital signal processing (particularly in combination with other sensors) could be used to recover a reasonable ECG trace.
+While it has not been possible as part of the project, I would like to investigate in the future wheter digital signal processing (particularly in combination with other sensors, such as accelerometers) could be used to recover a reasonable ECG trace.

 ### Thermometer Circuit

+A reasonably late addition to the vest was adding a thermister and incorporating a potential divider circuit in the belt pack so that we could measure the body temperature of the wearer.

+I designed the (very simple) circuit for the sensor, which consisted of a potential divider fed into an op-amp.
+The op-amp provided a suitably low output impedence, ensuring that the measurement wasn't affected by current flowing into the ADC of the nRF51822.

+The thermistor was sewn into the vest under the right armpit.
+This is one of the few locations on the body where skin temperature gives a good indication of core body temperature.

+The voltage produced by the potential divider was then converted into a temperature by software running on the nRF51822, as discussed in the following section.

 #### Evaluation
 further calibration required